python/devguide/getting-started/pull-request-lifecycle.rst

 .. _pullrequest:

 ===========================
-Lifecycle of a Pull Request
+Lifecycle of a pull request
 ===========================

 .. highlight:: bash